AMReX-Codes/amrex/CONTRIBUTING.md

 Follow instructions from the
 [WarpX documentation](https://ecp-warpx.github.io/doc_versions/dev/building/building.html)
 to install the code.
-Make sure you are on WarpX `dev` branch: run
+Make sure you are on WarpX `dev` branch with
 ```
 git checkout dev
 ```